EthanC/Cronus/README.md

 For use in [Minigames](https://redd.it/86rocu) and [Action Sequences (Spoilers)](https://youtu.be/zEkzdZGmGSY?t=1767) that require rapid pressing of the activate button in A Way Out.

-- Choose and Download the Script for your console
 - Change the file extension to `.gpc` and program it to your CronusMax device
 - Toggle the Script by holding your console's default layout activate button whenever necessary